rhdtownsend/gyre/doc/sphinx/source/user-guide/preliminaries.rst

 If you find yourself using GYRE on a regular basis, you might consider contributing to the project to ensure its long-term success.
 Options include

-* Contribute code to the project (e.g., via GitHub pull requests), to extend GYRE's capabilities
+* contributing code to the project (e.g., via GitHub pull requests), to extend GYRE's capabilities;
-* Contribute documentation and tutorials to the project, to make GYRE more user-friendly
+* contributing documentation and tutorials to the project, to make GYRE more user-friendly;
-* Invite the GYRE team to be co-authors on relevant papers
+* inviting the GYRE team to be co-authors on relevant papers;
-* Invite the GYRE team to be co-investigators on relevant grant applications
+* inviting the GYRE team to be co-investigators on relevant grant applications.

 Related Links
 =============